 Venezuela Country Report

 Large-scale terrorist incidents in Venezuela are unlikely despite the government claiming, often for political reasons, that there are opposition-leaning groups responsible for sabotaging strategic electricity and oil infrastructure.
 There are no known insurgent groups in Venezuela with the intention or capability to undertake large-scale terrorist attacks.
-State-owned assets face vandalism, arson attacks, and property damage risks, particularly in Caracas and urban centers nationwide.
+State-owned assets face vandalism, arson attacks, and property damage risks, particularly in Caracas and urban centres nationwide.
 These risks will increase in the next year, driven by confrontations between opposition and pro-government groups and a rise in organised crime.

 Vaccines required to enter the country